Resources

 Collateral

-- Round up samples of your materials—brochures, print materials, tradeshow displays, advertising, etc.
+- Round up samples of materials (brochures, print, tradeshow displays, advertising).

 - Do they look like they’re from the same company?

-- Is your brand used consistently, following a standard set of rules?
+- Is the brand used consistently, following standard rules?

-- Are your social media sites up to date?
-Do they accurately reflect your brand?
+- Are your social sites up to date, and do they accurately reflect your brand?

-- External assets—speaking engagements, articles, books, blogs, etc.
+- External assets: speaking engagements, articles, books, blogs

 - Testimonials